fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

 ## Miscellaneous

 The objective of the FIXM User Manual is to provide encoding guidance for the entire content of FIXM.
-Developing this encoding guidance is an iterative process, and it is possible that, at a given point in time, some FIXM Core model elements do not have yet encoding guidance available in the FIXM User Manual.
+Developing this encoding guidance is an iterative process, and it is possible that, at a given point in time, some FIXM model elements do not have yet encoding guidance available in the FIXM User Manual.

 It may therefore happen that a URL is used in a third-party service/system documetation that conforms to the rules above, but that features a *`[MODEL_ELEMENT_NAME]`* for which no encoding guidance is available in the FIXM User Manual.
 Nevertheless, this URL will **remain resolvable** by mainstream web browsers, which will ignore the part of the URL `?id=...` and will display the top of the encoding guidance corresponding to the *`[PACKAGE_NAME]`*.
 When the missing piece of guidance becomes available in the FIXM User Manual, the URL will automatically point to the new correct section of the User Manual.